RTB Radio News

 Monday – Friday 6:00 a.m.

 Reading the Constitution – Nonfiction by Stephen Breyer, 2024.
 A retired Supreme Court Justice deconstructs the textualist philosophy of the current Supreme Court's supermajority and makes the case for a more pragmatic approach of the Constitution.
 Read by John Holden.
-15 broadcasts; begins Tuesday, July 29.
+15 broadcasts; began Tuesday, July 29.
 Listen to promo of Reading the Constitution.

 Past is Prologue